 Haryana govt’s affordable housing scheme gets good response from builders

-CHANDIGARH: Launched with an aim of providing affordable housing scheme and keeping a check on unauthorised colonies, Haryana government’s ‘Deen Dayal Jan Awas Yojna’ (DDJAY) is attracting response from prospective builders in the state.
+CHANDIGARH: Launched with an aim of providing affordable housing scheme and keeping a check on unauthorized colonies, Haryana government’s ‘Deen Dayal Jan Awas Yojna’ (DDJAY) is attracting response from prospective builders in the state.

-“The applications received are being examined and, once the licences are granted, the state would be able to provide shelter to more than one lakh persons in about 24,000 dwelling units,” said the spokesman.
+“The applications received are being examined and, once the licenses are granted, the state would be able to provide shelter to more than one lakh persons in about 24,000 dwelling units,” said the spokesman.

-Giving district-wise details of the applications received, he said that the maximum number of 10 applications for grant of licence on 99.43 acres of land have been received in Karnal district; six for 53.03 acres in Ambala; four for 24.57 acres in Rohtak; seven for 57.11 acres in Jhajjar; two for 17.76 acres in Mewat; four for 35.53 acres in Palwal; three for 23.14 acres in Rewari; and three for 31.42 acres in Gurgaon district.
+Giving district-wise details of the applications received, he said that the maximum number of 10 applications for grant of license on 99.43 acres of land have been received in Karnal district; six for 53.03 acres in Ambala; four for 24.57 acres in Rohtak; seven for 57.11 acres in Jhajjar; two for 17.76 acres in Mewat; four for 35.53 acres in Palwal; three for 23.14 acres in Rewari; and three for 31.42 acres in Gurgaon district.

-The spokesman appealed to people to avail the benefit of DDJAY and meet their housing needs, also asking them not to go in for houses in unauthorised colonies as it would put their investment at risk.
+The spokesman appealed to people to avail the benefit of DDJAY and meet their housing needs, also asking them not to go in for houses in unauthorized colonies as it would put their investment at risk.

-“The price of land under DDJAY is more or less the same as in any unlicensed colony, why would one opt for the latter?,” he asked.
+“The price of land under DDJAY is more or less the same as in any unlicensed colony, why would one opt for the latter?” he asked.

 Under DDJAY, all projects are to be necessarily completed within seven years from the date of grant of a license, putting end to the questions of uncertainty and ruling out endless wait for the dream home, the spokesman added.